1 person dead, 4 still missing in German chemical explosion

 “We are deeply concerned about this tragic accident and the death of our employee,” the head of Chempark, Lars Friedrich, said in a written statement.

-The city of Leverkusen said in a statement that the explosion at the Chempark site, about 20 kilometers (13 miles) north of Cologne on the Rhine river, occurred in storage tanks for solvents.
-It said four people were severely injured and 12 less seriously.
-Five people are missing.

-City officials announced almost four hours after the explosion that the fire had been extinguished but that rescue crews were still searching for the missing.

-Currenta, the company operating the chemical park, said the explosion happened at 9:40 a.m. at the storage tanks of their waste management center and then developed into a fire.
+Currenta, the company operating the chemical park, said the explosion happened at 9:40 a.m. and then developed into a fire.

 “Sirens were operated to warn residents and warning alerts were sent,” Currenta said in the statement.